By Skyler Gomez | On | Comments (0)

 Gloria Evangelina Anzaldúa (September 26, 1942 – May 15, 2004) was a queer Chicana poet, feminist theorist, and writer.
 Her writing and poetry discuss the anger that stems from social and cultural marginalization.
 She herself experienced this growing up in the Mexican-Texas border as the daughter of a Spanish American and Native American.

-Anzaldúa was born in Jesús María Ranch in Rio Grande Valley of South Texas as the oldest of four siblings.
+Anzaldúa was born in Jesús María Ranch in the Rio Grande Valley of South Texas as the oldest of four siblings.
 Throughout her childhood, her parents, Urbano Anzaldúa and Amalia Anzaldúa García, moved their family to various ranches working as migrant farmers.
 Read More→